-The parallel index line cursor can be operated with the EBL/VRM dial of the keyboard operation unit only when the [PI Menu] dialog is displayed.
+Parallel index lines can be operated by using the EBL/VRM dial of the keyboard operation unit only while the [PI Menu] dialog is displayed.
 Even if the dialog is closed, the parallel index lines remain displayed, however, the bearing and interval cannot be operated.